Evaluation

 Once you have your fixed candidate, run a new eval and watch your metrics go up and to the right!

-If you run metrics on a daily basis, you will notice issues very quickly!
+If you run metrics daily, you will notice issues very quickly!

 Conclusion